unepwcmc/icca-registry/README.md

 - `rake db_check:import` - to download latest DB from the server and downloads latest photos as well.
 - `rails db:migrate` - to run migrations that create ActiveStorage tables, rename obsolete Comfy columns in the database and convert Paperclip attachments into ActiveStorage attachments.
+- `rake activestorage:local_to_local` to copy all of your downloaded Paperclip files into ActiveStorage folder structure.

 At the moment you will not be able to view the application because of it will break as the Paperclip files will not be migrated yet to ActiveStorage.